alexmartyniuk/alten-challenge-vehicles-ui/Readme.md

 FOR /f "tokens=*" %i IN ('docker ps -q') DO docker stop %i
 ```
 ### Hosting
-The whole project hosted as a public Azure DevOps Project: https://dev.azure.com/AlexMartyniuk/AltenChallenge
+The whole project hosted in Azure DevOps: https://dev.azure.com/AlexMartyniuk/AltenChallenge
-Both UI and API services hosted in App Services in Azure.
-During a build process, docker images with services are deployed to the Azure Container Registry.
-During a release, docker images are injected into appropriate App Services and the App Services are restarted.
+Both UI and API application hosted in App Services in the Microsoft Azure cloud.
+During a build process, docker images with services will be deployed to the Azure Container Registry.
+During a release, docker images will be injected into appropriate App Services and the App Services are restarted.
 Both build and release pipelines are started automatically after every code push into the master branch.

 Build pipelines you can find in:
 * Web UI: https://dev.azure.com/AlexMartyniuk/AltenChallenge/_git/VehiclesUI?path=%2Fazure-pipelines.yml&version=GBmaster